neelotpalnag/pynsga-ii/README.md

+# NSGA-II Implementation in Python

-# NSGA-II ImplemeIt implements the NSGA-II algorithm developed by K. Deb et.al.
+This python program implements the NSGA-II algorithm developed by K. Deb et.al. for any desired number of objectives, generations & parameters.
+Tested on all ZDT & DTLZ series problems.

 ## Getting Started